u-boot/u-boot/tools/binman/binman.rst

 U-Boot executable and can be updated separately by binman as needed.
 It can be disabled with the --no-expanded flag if required.

-The same applies for u-boot-spl and u-boot-spl.
+The same applies for u-boot-spl and u-boot-tpl.
 In those cases, the expansion includes the BSS padding, so for example::

     spl {